-Watch/ Warning/ Advisory Description Winter Storm Watch Issued when conditions are favorable for a significant winter storm event (heavy sleet, heavy snow, ice storm, heavy snow and blowing snow, or a combination of events.)
-Wind Chill Watch Issued when there is the potential for a combination of extremely cold air and strong winds to create dangerously low wind chill values.
+Table 6.6.3: Winter Weather-Related War nings, watches, and Advisories Watch/ Warning/ Advisory Description Winter Storm Watch Issued when conditions are favorable for a significant winter storm event (heavy sleet, heavy snow, ice storm, heavy snow and blowing snow, or a combination of events.)
+Extreme Cold Watch (Previously Wind Chill Watch) Issued when there is the potential for dangerously cold air with or without wind.
 Freeze Watch Issued when there is a potential for significant, widespread freezing temperatures within the next 24-36 hours.
-Winter Storm Warning Issued for a significant winter weather event including snow, ice, sleet, blowing snow, or a combination of these hazards.
-Travel will become difficult or impossible in some situations.
-Delay your travel plans until conditions improve.
-Wind Chill Warning Issued for a combination of very cold air and strong winds that will create dangerously low wind chill values.
+Winter Storm Warning Issued when dangerously cold air, with or without wind, is expected.
+Conditions could lead to frostbite or hypothermia.
+Limit time outside.
+Extreme Cold Warning (Previously Wind Chill Warning) Issued for a combination of very cold air and strong winds that will create dangerously low wind chill values.
 This level of wind chill will result in frostbite and lead to hypothermia if precautions are not taken.
 Avoid going outdoors and wear warm protective clothing if you must venture outside.
 Freeze Warning Issued when significant, widespread freezing temperatures are expected.
 Ice Storm Warning Are usually issued for ice accumulation of around 1/4 inch or more.
 This amount of ice accumulation will make travel dangerous or impossible and likely lead to snapped power lines and falling tree branches.
 Travel is strongly discouraged.
 Blizzard Warning Issued for frequent gusts greater than or equal to 35 mph accompanied by falling and/or blowing snow, frequently reducing visibility to less than 1/4 mile for three hours or more.
 A Blizzard Warning means severe winter weather conditions are expected or occurring.
 Falling and blowing snow with strong winds and poor visibilities are likely, leading to whiteout conditions making travel extremely difficult.
 Do not travel.
-If you must travel, have a winter survival kit with you.
-If you get stranded, stay with your vehicle, and wait for help to arrive.
 Winter Weather Advisory Issued for any amount of freezing rain, or when 2 to 4 inches of snow (alone or in combination with sleet and freezing rain) is expected to cause a significant inconvenience, but not serious enough to warrant a warning.
-Wind Chill Advisory Issued when wind chills of -5F to -19F are expected east of the Blue Ridge Mountains and when wind chills of -10 to -24F are expected along and west of the Blue Ridge Mountains and in Frederick and Carroll Counties in Maryland.
+Cold Weather Advisory (Previously Wind Chill Advisory) Issued when seasonably cold air temperatures or wind chill values, but not extremely cold values, are expected or occurring.
 Frost Advisory Issued when the minimum temperature is forecast to be 33 to 36 degrees on clear and calm nights during the growing season.